UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ## Inputs and Parameters
 -->
 ## Input Images
-Simply input a raw TIF from a file location or a matrix from the workspace, as described in the [Documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation), section: Optional Input.
+To begin the vectorization process, input a raw TIF from a file location or a matrix from the MATLAB workspace into the [main function](https://github.com/UTFOIL/Vectorization-Public/blob/master/vectorize_V200.m), as described in the [Documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation), section: Optional Input.

 #### Maximum intensity projections of the first 100 microns of each of the three **input** image stacks:
 A|B|C
 :---: | :---: | :---:
 ![](tutorial/000.png)|![](tutorial/000b.png)|![](tutorial/000c.png)

 There is no pre-processing (interpolation, filtering, etc.) required.
+The software will prompt the user for the size and shape of the voxels in microns.

 ## Energy Images
+Default energy filtering processing parameters (purely Gaussian kernel) will work well for the images demonstrated here.
+If instead of the lumen, the vessel wall is illuminated, try starting with an 80/20 Gaussian/Ideal mixture, and a 50/50 annular/spherical ratio.

 #### _Minimum_ intensity projection of the first 100 microns of each the three **energy-filtered** images:
 A|B|C
 :---: | :---: | :---: